realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/5-1-the-local-end-stability-doctrine-wip.md

 - emerging problems
 - cultural change

-However, salience alone is insufficient.
+But salience alone is insufficient.

-Salience must be interpreted through **constraint awareness**.

 Without constraint awareness, salience can amplify destructive patterns such as: